 Foreign workers are often exploited and subjected to harsh working conditions, physical abuse, and withholding of passports with little to no access to legal recourse.
 A series of ministerial decrees issued in 2015 aimed to give migrant workers more flexibility to terminate employment under certain conditions.
 Foreign household workers were not covered by those decrees or by labor laws in general, leaving them especially vulnerable.
 A law adopted in 2017 guaranteed such household workers basic protections and benefits including sick leave and daily rest periods, though they were inferior to those in the national labor law, and household workers would still be unable to leave their employers without a breach of contract.

-A competitive rivalry between Abu Dhabi and Dubai for eye-catching development projects masks deeper sensitivities in relations between these two emirates and the five less affluent emirates in the north.
+A competitive rivalry between Abu Dhabi and Dubai for eye-catching development projects masks deeper sensitivities in relations between these two emirates and the five less affluent emirates in the northeast.
 Economic disparities also persist among UAE citizens across the seven emirates and between citizens and the noncitizen majority.